-The Directors of the Watches of Switzerland Group PLC will, periodically, assess the risk to WOSG of contravening the anti-money laundering legislation together with the adequacy and effectiveness of the Anti-Money Laundering Policy, and review and amend procedures in light of such assessments.
+The Directors of WOSG will, periodically, assess the risk to WOSG of contravening the anti-money laundering legislation together with the adequacy and effectiveness of the Anti-Money Laundering Policy, and review and amend procedures in light of such assessments.

 WOSG will ensure that all colleagues are made aware of the law relating to money laundering and will arrange targeted, ongoing training to all colleagues so that all colleagues are familiar with their legal responsibilities since serious criminal sanctions may be imposed for breaches of the legislation.